disouzam/iaew/Readme.md

 ### Postman

-In order to get Autenticated and Authorized, Postman must be used running Oauth2 Authentication.
-A collection is also available ready for import.
+To authenticate and authorize, Postman must be used with OAuth2 authentication.
+A ready-to-import collection is also available.